Advancing interoperability through regulatory reform

 To improve interoperability, the NTC is developing a new regulatory requirement in the RSNL National Regulations.

-This will require all rail transport operators on the National Network for Interoperability (NNI) to have an Interoperability Management Plan (IMP) as part of their Safety Management System (SMS).
+This will require rail transport operators on the National Network for Interoperability (NNI) to consider national interoperability and have an Interoperability Management Plan (IMP) as part of their Safety Management System (SMS) when planning changes to their railway operations.

 The NTC is working with the Office of the National Rail Safety Regulator (ONRSR) to develop guidance material that will help industry develop their IMP well ahead of implementation.